Code-Institute-Submissions/nature-adventures/README.md

 * [Django](https://www.djangoproject.com/) web framework was used to develop the site.

 * [Django Template](https://jinja.palletsprojects.com) was used as a templating language for Django.

-* [Google Fonts](https://fonts.google.com) was used to import the fonts used.

-* [Font Awesome](https://fontawesome.com) was used to add icons such as social media icons and the "like" icon.

 * [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) was used throughout the website to improve responsiveness and styling.